Northwest Arkansas region by the numbers

 People Added Per Day: 27 daily since 2010; 31.7 in the most recent year.

-MSA Size: The Fayetteville-Springdale-Rogers MSA is officially recognized as the nation's 105th largest by the U.S. Census Bureau.
-However, Northwest Arkansas Council estimates based on U.S. Census Bureau data shows the region by February 2018 was probably bigger than the Portland, Maine and Youngstown, Ohio MSAs.
+MSA Size: The Fayetteville-Springdale-Rogers MSA is officially the nation's 105th largest by the U.S. Census Bureau.
+However, Northwest Arkansas Council estimates show the region's population by February 2018 was probably more than the Portland, Maine and Youngstown, Ohio MSAs.
 That would mean Northwest Arkansas sits at No. 103.

-Top 100 MSA: Northwest Arkansas is on pace to be one of the nation's 100 largest MSAs by late 2019, a Northwest Arkansas Council analysis of U.S. Census Bureau population estimates shows.
-Reaching Top 100 status matters because many national publications and researchers focus on the Top 100 when they go about ranking regions.
+Top 100 MSA: Northwest Arkansas is on pace to be one of the nation's 100 largest MSAs by late 2019, a Northwest Arkansas Council analysis shows.
+Reaching Top 100 status matters because many national publications and researchers focus on the Top 100 when they compare regions.

 Total Nonfarm Employment: There were 254,100 workers in the region in December 2017, according to the U.S. Bureau of Labor Statistics.
 There were about 150,000 jobs in the region as of mid-1998 so things have really ramped up in Northwest Arkansas.

 Unemployment Rate: 2.8 percent in December 2017, according to the U.S. Bureau of Labor Statistics.
 Few regions in the U.S. can match the Fayetteville-Springdale-Rogers MSA when it comes to unemployment rate.

 Gross Metropolitan Product: $26.76 billion.
 That's the 2016 number from the Bureau of Economic Analysis.
 It means the MSA is the nation's 97th largest economy.